Bayesian Matrix Decomposition and Applications: Random Variables and Distribution

-On the contrary, there are instances when the probability distribution across a set of variables is known, and the interest lies in determining the probability distribution over a specific subset of them.
-The probability distribution over the subset is referred to as the \textit{marginal probability distribution}.
-For example, suppose we have discrete random variables $\rx$ and $\ry$, and we know $P(\rx, \ry)$.
-We can find $P(\rx)$ using summation:
+Conversely, when the joint distribution over a set of variables is known, we may wish to find the distribution over a subset of those variables.
+This is called the \textit{marginal probability distribution}.
+For discrete variables $\rx$ and $\ry$, the marginal distribution of $\rx$ is obtained by summing over all possible values of $\ry$:

-Similarly, for continuous variables, integration is employed instead of summation:
+For continuous variables, summation is replaced by integration: